India Toolkit: Advocacy

 Audience:

 Background: The Ministry of Health and Family Welfare’s (MoHFW) routine Health Management Information System (HMIS) captures various data related to FP.
 In addition, the private sector reports FP data to the government via different mechanisms.
-However, there are issues in data management such as facilities not reporting on FP in the HMIS; reporting formats being filled incompletely; inconsistencies such as IUCD uptake being reported for facilities that have not had IUCD supply in the past months etc. In addition, this available data is not routinely consolidated, fully analyzed or presented in a manner that can help the district level officials, managers, hospital administrators or providers in understanding the current performance or in taking programmatic decisions on the basis of an understanding of the relationship between unmet need and the available resources for FP across both government and private sector facilities.
-Only when the data is analyzed and discussed in review meetings can it inform decisions for taking corrective measures and encouraging good performance.
+However, there are issues in data management such as facilities not reporting on FP in the HMIS; incomplete reporting formats being filled; inconsistencies such as IUCD and sterilization data being reported from facilities where services are not available due to lack of trained providers, equipment, supplies and necessary infrastructure to conduct procedure etc. In addition, the available urban FP data is not routinely collated, validated, fully analyzed or presented in a manner that can help the district level officials, managers, hospital administrators or providers in understanding the current performance or in taking programmatic decisions, based on the understanding of relationship between unmet need and available resources for FP across both government and private sector facilities.
+Only when the data is analyzed and discussed in various review meetings, can it inform decisions for taking corrective measures timely and encourage good performance.

-The TCI tutorial below features a webinar held in May 2020 showcasing TCIHC’s data management solution.
+The TCI tutorial below features a webinar held in May 2020 showcasing TCI’s data management solution.

 Evidence of Effectiveness